Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Preliminaries: a short review

-The latter expression is symmetric in $x$ and $y$ and leads to the pre-Lie algebra identity. \end{proof}
+The latter expression is symmetric in $x$ and $y$ and leads to the left pre-Lie algebra identity. \end{proof}

-We present two simple examples of Rota-Baxter operators, which will be used in our analysis. \begin{example} A simple example of Rota–Baxter operator is given by the ordinary Riemann integral, which is a weight zero Rota–Baxter map (other examples can be found for instance in \cite{EbraMan} and references therein).
-Indeed, let $S(f)_x := \int_{0}^x f(\zeta) d\zeta,$ then
+We present two simple examples of Rota--Baxter operators (other examples can be found, for instance, in \cite{EbraMan, new3, new4}), which will be used in our analysis. \begin{exam} A simple example of Rota--Baxter operator is given by the ordinary Riemann integral, which is a weight zero Rota--Baxter map.
+Indeed, let $S(f)_x := \int_{0}^x f(\zeta) {\rm d}\zeta$, then

-i.e. $S$ is a Rota-Baxter operator of zero weight.
+i.e., $S$ is a Rota--Baxter operator of weight zero.